Nonstress Test During Pregnancy

 Good news: The nonstress test lives up to its name, both for you and baby.
 It’s totally noninvasive, and poses no risk to baby.
-Be prepared, though—it can easily take up to 40 minutes (make a bathroom stop first!), and might be a little noninteresting for you.
+Be prepared, though—it can easily take up to 40 minutes (make a bathroom stop first!).

-The nonstress test evaluates baby’s wellbeing by measuring how her heart rate responds to movement.
-It’s a fetal monitoring method, meaning the purpose is simply to check on her well-being — not cure a problem or ensure that baby’s born healthy.
-It’s normally performed after 28 weeks, most often in post term and high-risk pregnancies.
+The nonstress test evaluates baby’s well-being by measuring how her heart rate responds to movement.
+It’s a fetal monitoring method, meaning the purpose is simply to check on baby’s well-being, not cure a problem or ensure that baby’s born healthy.
+It’s normally performed after 28 weeks, most often in post-term and high-risk pregnancies.

 For the test, a Doppler device will be strapped around your belly with a belt.
-The device is attached to ultrasound transducers which measure baby’s heart rate.
+The device is attached to ultrasound transducers, which measure baby’s heart rate.
 At the same time, baby’s movements will be recorded, either with another device placed around your abdomen or a button that you press.
-If baby isn’t doing much moving, she's probably snoozin'.
-Your doc may use a (completely safe!) buzzer-like device to create sound and vibration to wake her, or ask you to eat or drink something to encourage a stir.
+If baby isn’t doing much moving, he’s probably snoozing.
+Your doctor may use a (completely safe!) buzzer-like device to create sound and vibration to wake him, or ask you to eat or drink something to encourage a stir.

-What’s your doc looking for?
-Ideally, baby’s heart rate will quicken when she moves.
-If this isn’t the case, there could (meaning no need to freak out!) be a problem with baby’s health, and your doc may recommend repeating the test or doing another procedure such as a contraction stress test.
+What’s your doctor looking for?
+Ideally, baby’s heart rate will quicken with movement.
+If this isn’t the case, there could (meaning no need to freak out!) be a problem with baby’s health, and your OB may recommend repeating the test or doing another procedure, such as a contraction stress test.
 If baby doesn’t respond after an hour and a half or so, you also may be asked to repeat the test.